dtudk/pythonsupport-page/docs/python/deletingPython.rst

     bash deletePythonMac.sh

+.. tip:: Place the script on your desktop.
+Then open a terminal window and type the following command: 'cd ~/Desktop'.
+Then run the script as described above.
+If this does not work check out: LINK TO HELP WITH TERMINAL

 This will promt you for your system password.
 Enter it and press enter.
 The script will then delete all versions of python that you have installed on your computer.

 :download:`Download script for deleting python: deletePythonMac.sh </_downloads/deletePythonMac.sh>`

 .. note:: This will delete all versions of python that you have installed on your computer - including packages that you have installed using pip or conda install.